 Studentparents.org provides a range of online information and tools including; a jargon buster to provide clear information about student support, a budget calculator with information about financial support and tools, tips on preparing for higher education, including time management, childcare options and study skills, and case studies from students already balancing higher education with parenthood.

-Please visit University's Directory of Childcare Information for information on local childcare nurseries offering discounted rates to Brunel Staff and Students
+Please visit the University's Directory of Childcare Information for information on local childcare nurseries offering discounted rates to Brunel Staff and Students.

 Childcare Grant - The Student Room